-Godwin is currently a lecturer and research lead for Automobile Engineering research and teaching at the Mechanical Engineering Department of the Kwame Nkrumah University of Science and Technology (KNUST).
-He holds an MSc degree in Automobile engineering from Kingston University, London since 2009 with a specialization in electric vehicles.
-At Kingston University, he studied the effect of energy storage and vehicle architecture on fuel consumption of hybrid-electric vehicles as part of his thesis.
+Godwin is a senior lecturer at the Mechanical Engineering Department of the Kwame Nkrumah University of Science and Technology (KNUST).
+He holds an MSc degree in Automobile Engineering from Kingston University, London since 2009 with a specialization in electric vehicles.
+At Kingston University, he studied the effect of energy storage and vehicle architecture on the fuel consumption of hybrid-electric vehicles as part of his thesis.
 Godwin completed a Ph.D. and BSc in Mechanical Engineering from Kwame Nkrumah University of Science and Technology, Ghana in 2016 and 2005 respectively.

-Godwin has provided short-term consultancy services for the E4D VET TOOLBOX project for GIZ on two separate projects in 2018 and 2019.
+He is currently leading the Brew-Hammond Energy Center, KNUST on a ten-month UNIDO project to draw up a National e-Mobility Roadmap, Low emission Transport Standards and Compliance Framework for São Tomé and Príncipe.
+As a TVET curriculum development expert, Godwin has provided consultancy services for the E4D VET TOOLBOX project for GIZ on two separate projects in 2018 and 2019.
 In this project, he worked with industry stakeholders and international experts from Germany to develop skills gap analysis for the Automobile Industry in Ghana.
-His core expertise includes electric vehicles (e-mobility), engine performance including emissions with several publications to his credit.
-Godwin has strong leadership abilities honed as head of the department, dean, project leader, and in many other international capacities.

 He has several publications and technical reports on automobile engineering research and development including used vehicles, electric vehicles, vehicle standards, alternative fuels and vehicle emissions.